A. B. Freeman School of Business

 - Business Courses from School of Professional Advancement:

 Business courses offered by the School of Professional Advancement (SoPA) do NOT satisfy BSM degree requirements.
 These courses typically have the following prefixes, but others may apply.
-Students should always check with their Freeman Academic Counselor before enrolling in courses outside the Freeman School to determine their use towards the BSM degree.
+Students should always check with their Freeman Academic Advisor before enrolling in courses outside the Freeman School to determine their use towards the BSM degree.

 BSAC - all Accounting courses